nats-io/nats-surveyor/README.md

       --http-tlskey string                  Private key for server certificate (used with HTTPS).
       --http-user string                    Enable basic auth and set user name for HTTP scrapes.
       --jetstream string                    Listen for JetStream Advisories based on config files in a directory.
-      --log-level string                    Log level, one of: trace|debug|info|warn|error|fatal|panic (default "info") --nkey string                         Nkey Seed File
+      --jwt string                          User JWT.
+Use in conjunction with --seed --log-level string                    Log level, one of: trace|debug|info|warn|error|fatal|panic (default "info") --nkey string                         Nkey Seed File
       --observe string                      Listen for observation statistics based on config files in a directory.
       --password string                     NATS user password -p, --port int                            Port to listen on. (default 7777) --prefix string                       Replace the default prefix for all the metrics.
-      --server-discovery-timeout duration   Maximum wait time between responses from servers during server discovery.
+      --seed string                         Private key (nkey seed).
+Use in conjunction with --jwt --server-discovery-timeout duration   Maximum wait time between responses from servers during server discovery.
 Use in conjunction with -count=-1. (default 500ms)
   -s, --servers string                      NATS Cluster url(s) (default "nats://127.0.0.1:4222")
       --timeout duration                    Polling timeout (default 3s)